ray-project/ray/doc/source/cluster/kubernetes/k8s-ecosystem/istio.md

 ## Istio

 [Istio](https://istio.io/) is an open source service mesh that provides a uniform and more efficient way to secure, connect, and monitor services.
 Its powerful control plane brings vital features, including:
-* Secure service-to-service communication in a cluster with TLS encryption.
+* Secure network traffic in a Kubernetes cluster with TLS encryption.
 * Automatic metrics, logs, and traces for all traffic within a cluster.

 See the [Istio documentation](https://istio.io/latest/docs/) to learn more.